AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 # Share links for assets {#share-links-assets}

-[!DNL Assets Essentials] enables you to generate a link and share assets with others who do not have access to the [!DNL Assets Essentials] application.
+[!DNL Assets Essentials] enables you to generate a link and share assets with external stakeholders, who do not have access to the [!DNL Assets Essentials] application.
 You can define:

 * An expiration date for the link

-* If the recipients are allowed to download the asset after accessing the link.
+* If the recipients are allowed to download the assets (original binaries) after accessing the link.

 Based on these settings, the recipient of the link can choose to preview the assets or download them.